cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 A list of either metric names (e.g. "accuracy") or plugins that have a FQCN and optional kwargs.

 ### optimizer_fn
-The name of a optimizer functions such as "tensorflow.keras.optimizers.SGD."
-If a learning rate scheduler is specified via (lr_schedule_fn) it will be constructed and supplied to the optimizer during optimizer construction as `learning_rate`.
+The name of an optimizer function, such as "tensorflow.keras.optimizers.SGD."
+If a learning rate scheduler is specified via (lr_schedule_fn), it will be constructed and supplied to the optimizer as `learning_rate` during optimizer construction.

 ### optimizer_args
 Keyword args to be provided to the optimizer_fn function during construction.